data-umbrella/data-umbrella.github.io/_posts/2025-02-10-carol-python.md

 - Maintain projects,
 - Giving talks,
 - Writing blog posts,
-- Organizig or attending meetups, that is a contribution to core Python.
+- Organizing or attending meetups, that is a contribution to core Python.
 So, congratulations.
 You've all made your first contribution to core Python.
 Or at least the Python ecosystem.

 ### [14:44](https://www.youtube.com/watch?v=Pkg-DKkObKs&t=884s) Contributing to Data/Scientific projects vs to CPython